AsahiLinux/docs/HW:ARM-System-Registers.md

 * [20] Mask guest CNTV timer (1=masked)

-This works differently from SYS_GTIMER_MASK; that one masks the timers earlier, this one leaves the FIQ "pending" in SYS_HV_TMR_LR.
+This works differently from SYS_APL_GTIMER_MASK; that one masks the timers earlier, this one leaves the FIQ "pending" in SYS_APL_HV_TMR_LR.

 ### ID registers